 Outside of AMQ, I haven’t played much this week.
 I did play a few more tutorials of Amazing Cultivation Simulator, and it is still very Rimworldy, with a side of madness that looks like random mechanics thrown together.
 I haven’t actually started a proper game but probably will at some point.
 There’s still several more tutorials to go though.

 Steam’s Golden Week sale started as well, and I have my eye on Trails of Cold Steel 1 and 2, which are within my acceptable price range for something in a franchise that is beloved to me and that I plan to play eventually.
-I have finished and 100%’d Trails in the Sky 1-2, but I never played the third one, even though it’s supposedly a shorter game with a different main character and a much larger focus on dungeon crawling, compared to the other two.
+I have finished and 100%’d Trails in the Sky 1-2, but I never played the third one, even though (or maybe because) it’s supposedly a shorter game with a different main character and a much larger focus on dungeon crawling, compared to the other two.
 There’s also two non-translated games (although both have English fan patches) in between Trails in the Sky 3 and Trails of Cold Steel 1, but I’m not sure that I plan to play those.
 Anyway, for now I installed Trails in the Sky 3 and might give that a shot soon.